kotomisak/routines-android/README.md

 ### graphics
 Simple graphics to be used as base for launcher icon or banner for playstore.
 ### keystore_sample
-Sample keystore with sample keystore content to be quickly used as development keystore for the project (see _Steps to build this project_ chapter)
+Sample keystore with sample keystore content to be quickly used as development keystore for the project (see [Steps to build project](#Steps to build this project) chapter)